Sulby, Isle of Man

-Sulby (/ˈsðlbiːˈ/; Sulby) is a village in the parish of Kirk Christ Lezayre that is located on the A3 Castletown to Ramsey in the Isle of Man.
+Sulby (/ˈsðlbiːˈ/; Sulby) is a village in the Isle of Man.
+It is 4 miles from Ramsey and is located in the parish of Kirk Christ Lezayre on the A3 Castletown road.

 Location

 Historically containing the Treen of the Curragh of Kirk Christ Lezayre and the Land of the Monks of Myrosco, the village is situated at the southern edge of the island's northern alluvial plain; north of the island's northern hills; at the point where the Sulby River emerges from those hills.